ketozhang/asdf-pydantic/README.md

     tags = [*converter.tags]
 ```

-Install the extension either by entry point specification or add it to
+After your extension is installed either the entrypoint method or temporarily
-`asdf.get_config()`:
+with `asdf.get_config()`:

 ```py
 import asdf